LilyJones22/LilyJones22/README.md

 - Bandit

 I enjoy writing stories in my spare time<br>
-The Legend of Zelda series is my favorite<br>
+The Legend of Zelda is my favorite series<br>
 Cross stitch is an obsession of mine<br>
+Oh, and I've started to get into crochet<br>